 For more info, you can e-mail firstname.lastname@example.org, or check their webpage, which will be updated as details get finalized.

-Bridges: Aboriginal Student Orientation
+5. Bridges: Aboriginal Student Orientation

 Through a series of workshops and tours, FNMI students learn about UAlberta’s academic environment and get tips on adjusting to campus life.
-Bridges also includes social activities, so it’s a great way to meet students from other communities, make lifelong friends, and have fun!
+Bridges also includes social activities and is a great way to meet students from other communities, make lifelong friends, and have fun!

-Dentistry contacts all students directly with all Orientation information.
+Dentistry contacts students directly with all Orientation information.
 Should you require additional information, feel free to contact the admissions office at firstname.lastname@example.org.

 The Faculty of Law Orientation provides a week long program to new students entering a program within the faculty.
-Students are typically e-mailed info about the Orientation, but should students require more information, they can e-mail Shannon Gullberg at email@example.com.
+Students are typically emailed info about the Orientation, but should students require more information, they can email Shannon Gullberg at email@example.com.

 The Faculty of Pharmacy Orientation is a program largely organized by students on the 1st day, with a more department heavy focus during the second day, intended to share more faculty specific information and expectations.

-For more information, students can e-mail firstname.lastname@example.org.
+For more information, students can email firstname.lastname@example.org.